exceedone/exment-manual/docs/plugin_quickstart_style.md

 - (Optional) Enter cdns if you want to load related libraries on CDN.
 Enter the full path of http or https in the array.

 ### css file creation
 - Create the following css file.
 The name is one-byte alphanumeric characters and you can give it any name.
-In this sample, it is "style.js".
+In this sample, it is "style.css".

 ~~~ css
 <!-- style.css -->